The term ‘free-range’ is widely used to market and sell eggs. But the term itself has been the subject of a whole heap of marketing.

 *This is an acknowledged average lifespan for a chicken.
 Chickens are so badly treated that even rescued chickens tend to die young, due to illness and disease contracted in their early months and years on farms.
 It has been reported that some chickens, when allowed to live and grow naturally have lived up to 13 years of age.

-- Free-range hens are still predominately confined in barns
+- Free-range hens are still kept in overcrowded barns

 The reality for free-range hens is very different to what the adverts tell us.
-They are still very closely confined, with little room to peck and scratch at the ground.
+They are still kept in large flocks, with little room to peck and scratch at the ground.
 When most chickens live in abject misery, their living standards only need to be a made a little bit better in order to be given a new name.
 And the name in this instance, is ‘free-range’.

 - Aggression and feather-pecking